-The Manager strategically allocates capital across the Underlying Funds in a manner that seeks to achieve the Fund's investment objective and may tactically adjust allocations in its discretion.
-Strategic exposures will typically be weighted based on the correlative risk/return contribution to the Fund and the strength of the Manager's outlook for each Alternative Investment Strategy.
+The Manager strategically allocates capital across the Underlying Funds in a manner that seeks to achieve the Fund's investment obiective and may tactically adiust its discretion.
+Strategic allocations in exposures will typically be weighted based on the correlative risk/return contribution to the Fund and the strength of the Manager's outlook for each Alternative Investment Strategy.